riscv-europe/summit-website/site.src/pages/sponsoring.md

 </div>
 </div>

 Sponsorships will be taken on a first-come, first-served basis.
-Priority is based on when completed sponsor form is received by Technical Secretary (BCO).
+Priority is based on when completed sponsor form is received by Technical Secretariat (BCO).

 **Sponsorship opportunities are available now!**